amirfakhrullah/bloqdown/README.md

 I know the UI for this project is pretty trash.
 But that's not the goal for building this site.
 The goals for this project are:

-- Creating fully typesafe APIs using `trpc`
+- Creating fully typesafe APIs using `tRPC`
 - Using `Prisma` as `TypeScript ORM`
 - Setting up `PlanetScale` as `MySQL` db for the site
+- Set cookie for anonymous users thru `Next.js` middleware
+- Auth using `Next-Auth` (Github Provider)

 ## Techstacks